International Baccalaureate

 There are two inter-related considerations regarding universities’ consideration of IB work: admission and the granting of credit.
 In general, universities throughout the world admit students based on the strength of their high school curriculum and grades earned; IB is universally considered to be one of the most rigorous curricular options available to students.

 Unlike Advanced Placement (AP) classes, IB classes were not designed to provide advanced placement or credit in college; rather, they were designed to provide a rigorous college-preparatory high school experience.
-However, colleges and universities in the US recognize that IB students are completing college-level work by US standards and may grant advanced credit based on the scores earned on IB assessments.
+However, colleges and universities in the US (and around the world) recognize that IB students are completing college-level work by US standards and may grant advanced credit based on the scores earned on IB assessments.
 Recognition of a student’s work in IB classes in conferring advanced credit varies substantially by institution.
 Students and parents are well-advised to review the policies of the colleges in which they are interested for additional information of IB credits in those institutions.

 Sample Schedules for Students